 Q: What options are commonly found on the Rockets or Raiders?

 and there are a couple of canopy options.
 There are two basic options: a sliding canopy and a tilt-over, aka “flopper” canopy.

 The slider seems to be the most popular, but the flopper is certainly a viable option.
 Rather than trying to describe each and every detail of the canopies, let’s look at the pros and cons, then YOU decide.

 A: Blake and Vince Frazier, Scott Burge, Toby Konnersman, and possibly Mark Frederick and maybe others, will be at the EAA Airventure show each year.
 We’ll be in the homebuilt vendor area at the north end of the show, just south of the warbirds.
 We’ll be in space, 644 and 645, for the 2024 show.

 Q: Is there anything else you’d like to say?

 A: We will add more information here as time allows.
 Until then, www.vincesrocket.com was the very first Rocket web site on the web.
 Of course, that means that it is a bit dated, but, nonetheless, it still is packed with good info, including the FAQ page.
 Please have a look at those FAQs also.
 When you’re done, visit the More Links page too.

 We all stand on the shoulders of those who came before us.
 Wilbur and Orville Wright, many others, then Ray Stits, Richard Van Grunsven, and John Harmon http://www.harmonrocket.com/ all deserve a tip of the hat.
 John deserves applause for picking up where Van left off and getting all of this Rocket madness started.

-Another tip of the hat goes to Mark Frederick, still Rocketing down in Taylor, Texas for putting the Rocket series into kit form.
-Mark is currently building a retractable gear, Continental powered, Evo wing race monster.
-And, no, it’s not available, but you can go watch Mark race it at Reno soon.
+Another tip of the hat goes to Mark Frederick, still Rocketing down in Taylor, Texas for first putting the Rocket series into kit form back in 1999.
+Mark is currently building a supercharged Continental powered, Evo wing race monster.
+And, no, it’s not available, but you can go watch Mark race it someday.